grassrootseconomics/CIC-Docs/TransactionDatasets.md

 1. id - internal transaction ID number
 1. timeset - date and time of transaction
-1. transfer_subtype - internal typing: DISBURSMENT = from Grassroots Economics, RECLEMATION = Back to GE, STANDARD =  a trade between users, AGENT = when a group account is cashing out
+1. transfer_subtype - internal typing: DISBURSMENT = from Grassroots Economics, RECLEMATION = Back to GE, STANDARD =  a trade between users, AGENT = when a group account is cashing out (see held_roles) below
 1. transfer_use - The category the sender marked the transaction as - used for 'confidence' later for the user category - note this will be changed to boolean
 1. tx_hash - hashed transaction address on blockchain
 1. source - wallet ID of sender